pjakiela/ECON379/exercises/E4-DD1-desc.md

 ### Warm-Up Activity

+The warm-up activity available as a do file.

 In this activity, we'll look at data from Vienna's two clinics:  the Doctor's Wing which was staffed by doctors and trainee doctors (who handled cadavers as part of their training) and the Midwive's Wing which was staffed by (unsurprisingly) midwives (who did not